oneeve8/kobble-data/content/The Glorious Mysteries.md

 The 4th Glorious Mystery
 The Assumption

 For behold, from this time on all generations will count me blessed.
-"For the Might"
+"For the Mighty One has done great things for me; And holy is His name."
 :::
 ::: slide
 Our Father who art in Heaven,